bcgov/MOH-MSP-Enrolment/doc/microservices.md

           port: 8080
 ```

-selects all pods given a role of `captchaservice`, and allows them to receive ingress traffic from any pods with the role `mspfrontend`.
+This selects all pods given the label `role=captchaservice`, and allows them to receive ingress traffic from any pods with the label `role=mspfrontend`.
+The deploymentConfigs for the captcha service, jha, and msp all give their pods these roles in the pod template section, allowing those web-apps to use the captcha service.

 If services are failing to communicate, check the network policy allowing them to exists and that the selector labels are correct on the relevant pods or services.